megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

 so the approach I took was to work out how many of each coin I could fit into the current total, save it, then adust the total by that much. some quick code features:
-- ill need to look at each type of coin and the value compared to the base.
+- I'll need to look at each type of coin and the value compared to the base.
 - the current total will need to be remembered over the whole loop
 - the coin totals I have worked out will need to be saved for after im done looking though coins

-    I want to get_denominations. ill need to know about: currency_index (the value of each coin) and c (current total coin value)
+    I want to get_denominations.
+I'll need to know about: currency_index (the value of each coin) and c (current total coin value)
         I will need to remember the coins to return, rval look at each coin_type and coin_value in currency_index, and for each one:
-            I need to remember how many coins of the type im looking at I can get out of c, ill name this denom I need to put denom into rval
+            I need to remember how many coins of the type im looking at I can get out of c, I'll name this denom I need to put denom into rval
             I need to remove the value of denom from c for future iterations when thats done